xDeda/dedax-tfmlua/README.md

 # MasterScript
 ## For dicking around in the Tribehouse

-You clik the textdisplay boxes that are conveniently placed just above the TFM header in the UI:
+You click the textdisplay boxes that are conveniently placed just above the TFM header in the UI:
 - *click type:* will cycle through the different clicks you can use.
 - *teleporting:* will drop down a menu of players in the room, click one to target them for teleporting.
   - Your click type will be set to tp (teleport) when you select a player.